awsdocs/aws-server-migration-service-user-guide/doc_source/Azure.md

 This topic describes the steps for setting up AWS SMS to migrate VMs from Azure to Amazon EC2\.
 This information applies only to VMs hosted by Azure\.
 For information about migrating VMs from other environments, see [Installing the Server Migration Connector on VMware](VMware.md) and [Installing the Server Migration Connector on Hyper\-V](HyperV.md)\.

-**Considerations for migration scenarios**
+**Considerations for Migration Scenarios**
 + A single Server Migration Connector appliance can only migrate VMs under one subscription and one Azure Region\.
-+ Once a Server Migration Connector appliance is deployed, you cannot change its subscription or region unless you deploy another connector in the new subscription/region\.
++ After a Server Migration Connector appliance is deployed, you cannot change its subscription or Region unless you deploy another connector in the new subscription/Region\.
-+ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and regions in parallel\.
++ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and Regions in parallel\.

 The following procedures assume that you have created a properly configured IAM user as described in [Configure AWS SMS Permissions and Roles](permissions-roles.md)\.